We are updating our Terms of Service.

 Conditional (If - Then)

 Use this formula to create a view.
-You can feature the text field in the view to see which records say "Current Month."
+You can feature the checkbox field in the view to see which records have it checked and which don't.
 You can also use this custom formula field in the view's criteria.
-In other words, design the view so that you only see those records that occur in the Current Month.
+In other words, design the view so that you only see those records where this checkbox field is on.
 Read more about using custom columns in views here: https://www.quickbase.com/help/custom_column_in_view.html

 Is there an easy way to create a calendar or timeline from a table report?